belav/csharpier/Docs/CLI.md

 Used to check if your files are already formatted.
 Outputs any files that have not already been formatted.
 This will return exit code 1 if there are unformatted files which is useful for CI pipelines.

-### --cache
+### --no-cache
+This option can be used to bypass the cache that is normally used to speed up formatting files.
-When this option is enabled the following are used as cache keys and a file is only formatted if one of them has changed.
+By default the following are used as cache keys and a file is only formatted if one of them has changed.
 * CSharpier Version
 * CSharpier Options
 * Content of the file